Skip to main content

 How the fee is calculated

 A single high-volume market can be meaningful, but most creators build earnings across a portfolio.
-Thirty markets each doing 20,000involumegenerates20,000 in volume generates 3,000 — the same as one $600,000 market, but with much lower variance.
+Thirty markets each doing 20,000generate20,000 generate 3,000 gross / **2,100netthesameasone2,100 net** — the same as one 600,000 market, but with much lower variance.

 Creator fees are only paid on resolved trade volume.
 If a market is voided (for example, because the resolution event was cancelled with no outcome), fees are not paid for trades on that market.

-When fees are paid
+When fees are paid (and the withdrawal mechanics)

 Where to view your earnings